Refinance Waiting Period Mortgage Lending Guidelines

 - Many times, home buyers need a non-occupant co-borrower

 - This is necessary because they could not qualify for income

 - However, once the main borrower can qualify on their own, many homeowners want to get rid of the co-borrowers off the mortgage note and refinance the mortgage just under their name

 Couples who go through a divorce where one partner wants the home and the other gives up the title and rights of ownership to the home normally want their name off the mortgage note.
 This is one of the most common reasons for homeowners refinancing as well.

 Refinance Waiting Period On Cash-Out Refinances

-If you are a homeowner looking for refinancing your current home, please contact me at 262-716-8151 or email me at firstname.lastname@example.org.
+If you are a homeowner looking for refinancing your current home, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Or email us at firstname.lastname@example.org.
 We are a national mortgage lender with no lender overlays on FHA Loans, Conventional Loans, VA Loans, and USDA Loans.

 NOTE: State of Texas has a special law when it comes to Texas Cash-Out Refinancing where the state limits the maximum loan to value at 80% including VA Loans.